gsheppard/Launcher-Ipsum/pages/dictionary.md

 :2913: Knudsen gage
 :2914: Knudsen number
 :2915: Knudsen rate of evaporation
 :2916: Kscan
 :2917: Kscope
-:2918: HTML HEAD   META NAMEGENERATOR CONTENTAdobe PageMill 30 Win   TITLEDictionary of Technical Terms for Aerospace Use  LTITLE HEAD BODY BGCOLORffffff  PA HREFmenuhtml TARGETmainBack to Table of ContentsAP  H1LH1  PSource edition 1965 Please read the A HREFintrohtmlIntroductionA to find out about this dictionary and our plans for it Caution many entries have not been updated since the 1965 editionBR FONT COLORff0000Greek symbols may not appear correctly in some browsers For example a gamma may appear as ampgammaFONTP  DL   labyrinthine:2919: Mach
+:2918: HTML HEAD   META NAMEGENERATOR CONTENTAdobe PageMill 30 Win   TITLEDictionary of Technical Terms for Aerospace Use  LTITLE HEAD BODY BGCOLORffffff  PA HREFmenuhtml TARGETmainBack to Table of ContentsAP  H1LH1  PSource edition 1965 Please read the A HREFintrohtmlIntroductionA to find out about this dictionary and our plans for it Caution many entries have not been updated since the 1965 editionBR FONT COLORff0000Greek symbols may not appear correctly in some browsers For example a gamma may appear as ampgammaFONTP  DL   labyrinthine
+:2919: Mach
 :2920: Mach angle
 :2921: Mach cone
 :2922: Mach indicator